linonetwo/fs-transaction/README.md

 ### Dealing with edge case
 Async calls execute in an enigmatic order, so there will be many edge cases.
 But our only goal is to keep the Eventually Consistent.
 Conflict occurs when we are trying to operate things on the same folder, or on folder and folder's sub folder.
-Here are my analysis.
-They are written in the tests.
+[Here](https://github.com/linonetwo/fs-transaction/blob/master/doc/usingTempDir.md) are my analysis.
+They are also written in the tests.

 ## PR is welcome!
 I'm kind of busy recently, analysis are hastily made.
 Were there any flaw on the analysis, please consider making a PR or clearly issue your analysis :D